Possible large CP violation in charmed $\Lambda_b$ decays

 {\it Conclusion.---} We have systematically investigated the CP violation in the $\Lambda_b \to D(\to K^+\pi^-) N(\to p\pi^-)$ decay.
 The large weak phase difference between the contributing amplitudes from $D^0$ and $\bar{D}^0$ suggests the potential for significant CP violation in this process.
 While the CP asymmetry is influenced by various parameters, including strong phases and amplitude ratios, our phenomenological analysis demonstrates that CP violation remains substantial across a wide range of parameter values.
-Considering the luminosity and reconstruction efficiency of the LHCb experiment, we estimate that the reconstruction of approximately $\mathcal{O}(10^2)$ events is feasible during the RUN 1-2 phase, with even more events expected in RUN 3-4.
-Based on these findings, we strongly recommend that the LHCb collaboration prioritizes the investigation of baryonic CP violation using the $\Lambda_b \to D(\to K^+\pi^-) N(\to p\pi^-)$ decay channel.
+Considering the luminosity and reconstruction efficiency of the LHCb experiment, we estimate that the reconstruction of approximately $\mathcal{O}(10^2)$ events is feasible during the Run 1-2 phase, with even more events expected in Run 3-4.
+Based on these findings, we strongly recommend that the LHCb Collaboration prioritizes the investigation of baryonic CP violation using $\Lambda_b \to D(\to K^+\pi^-) N(\to p\pi^-)$ and similar channels such as $\Lambda_b \to D(\to K^+ K^-) \Lambda$.

-{\it Acknowledgement.---} The authors are grateful to Bo Fang, Liang Sun, and Fu-Sheng Yu for their insightful discussions pertaining to both the experimental and theoretical aspects of this study.
-This work is supported in part by the National Natural Science Foundation of China under Grant Nos.
-12005068, 12375086, and 11975112, and National Key Research and Development Program of China under Contract No. 2020YFA0406400.
+{\it Acknowledgements} The authors are grateful to Bo Fang, Wen-Bin Qian, Liang Sun, Yue-Hong Xie, Fu-Sheng Yu, and Zhen-Hua Zhang for their insightful discussions pertaining to both the experimental and theoretical aspects of this study.
+This work is supported in part by the National Natural Science Foundation of China under Grants No. 12005068, 12375086, 11975112, and 12335003; National Key Research and Development Program of China under Contract No. 2020YFA0406400; and the Fundamental Research Funds for the Central Universities under Grant No.lzujbky-2023-it12.